How To Edit Your WordPress User Profile

 6 – Name > Username

-You cannot change a username in the Profile area.
+You cannot change the username in the User Profile screen.

 You can, however, change your username if you know how to edit your WP database.

-You can also change the username inside the WordPress Admin area using an easier method that requires no code editing or messing around with your WP database.
+You can also change your username from your WordPress Dashboard using an easier method that requires no messing with code or editing your site’s database.

 Changing your username will affect your login, as this username is required for logging into your WordPress site!